Overview

 Maternal and Child Health (PhD)

-The aim of this research theme is to improve health and well-being in pregnancy, childbirth, and early years care and amongst children with long term health conditions or disabilities, such as acquired brain injury and cerebral palsy.
+This research theme is focused on co-designing and evaluating health promoting innovations in the early years to support health across the life course.
+Our interdisciplinary team lead research in the three interconnected stages of early years research: sexual and reproductive health and rights, maternity care, and interventions to support infants and children with complex health needs, such as acquired brain injury and cerebral palsy.
 Our team’s research is renowned for developing and evaluating interventions, contributing to the evidence base worldwide in improving Maternal and Child Health outcomes, especially focusing where need is greatest.
 One of the many valuable innovations we make to the field of Maternal and Child Health is in relation to fathers and prospective fathers, unlocking men’s potential to improve health and social care outcomes for children, and in turn to men’s own health.

 You’ll work with an outstanding group of researchers who are at the heart of improvements in parental and child health, recognising that improving health in pregnancy, infancy and childhood is important for adult health and wellbeing across generations.